-The Teaching Excellence Award is awarded to two graduate students each fall semester to recognize outstanding achievement in teaching.
-The program is administered by the Graduate College with additional support from the Graduate Student Senate.
+The Teaching Excellence Award is awarded to graduate students to recognize outstanding achievement in teaching.
+The program is administered by the Graduate College.

-Each Teaching Excellence Award recipient will receive a letter of commendation from the lowa State president, a certificate of achievement from the dean of the Graduate College, and an honor cord for commencement.
+Each Teaching Excellence Award recipient will receive a letter of commendation from the Iowa State president, a certificate of achievement from the dean of the Graduate College, and an honor cord for commencement.
 Recipients will be recognized in the Iowa State University Commencement Program and a notation of the award will be made on their transcript.